Today, all I want to do is ______.

 It’d be too easy to put “eat pizza” or “stay in bed” here.
 But if you’re passionate about being active, you should be able to fill that in with your dream day in a heartbeat (an elevated one, at that.)
 “Yoga on the beach.”
 “Finally learn how to climb.”
 “WOD so hard where no one can find me.”

-You’re not alone in wanting to get away from everyday normal and devoting yourself to a cardio calling or movement muse.
+You’re not alone in wanting to get away from everyday normal to devote yourself to a cardio calling or movement muse.
 There are people like you, and luckily, camps, retreats, and adventures—we’ll call the “immersive experiences”—that bring your fitness fantasy to life.

 Whatever you do, just don’t call it a vacation.
 Pack your bags and get ready to work!

-Now take that same vibe and pump in a ton of yoga.
+Remember that carefree, excitement-filled feeling that summer camp gave you as a kid?
+Now, take that same vibe and pump in a ton of yoga (plus the fact that you’re no longer a kid).
 That’s Camp Yoga, a weekend getaway in destinations across Canada, plus here in the States (CO, CA, NY).
 Expect incredible yoga classes and workshops, like black light flows and AcroYoga.
-But also expect bunk beds, arts + crafts, outdoor adventures like rock climbing or rafting, kettlebell classes, DJed dance parties, and wine (perk of being an adult now).
+But also expect bunk beds, arts + crafts, outdoor adventures like rock climbing or rafting, kettlebell classes, DJ’d dance parties, and wine (perk of being an adult now).

 Yoga is rewarding; we all can agree on that.
 But you probably won’t realize how fun it can be until you take a trip with Yoga for Bad People.
 Despite their name, Heather and Katelin are actually pretty likable humans.
 The “bad” refers to their imperfect, unconventional, and fresh style of yoga, filled with their wisdom, laughter, and an incredible soundtrack.
 See, being bad is really good.
 And there’s no better place to be bad than when you’re dancing on the beach, at an authentic Italian dinner, or cruisin’ on a freakin’ boat.
 Yep, YFBP will whisk you off to places like Brazil, Portugal, Jamaica, Sicily, or Cuba for flows and fun.

 Hawaii doesn’t just produce pineapples, macadamia nuts, and some killer poké bowls; this is where athletes are built.
 Kona, on Hawaii’s biggest island, is famous for hosting the annual IRONMAN World Championships, the pantheon of triathlons.
-And “The Man”, Dave Scott, (sorry, six-time champion Dave Scott), will make an Ironman or woman out of you just up the beach at Four Seasons Resort Hualālai.
+And “The Man,” Dave Scott, (sorry, six-time Ironman Triathlon Hawaii Champion, Dave Scott), will make an Ironman or woman out of you just up the beach at Four Seasons Resort Hualālai.
 You’ll get five days of expert, sport-specific training with Dave, some new gear, and let’s not forget, you’ll be beachside in Hawaii.

 Let’s just stop to review the daily schedule at the Shaka Beach Retreat surf camp: Snack – Surf – Brunch – Yoga – Dinner.
 You have to be jealous of the surfer lifestyle — you get fit, you eat, you kick it on the beach.
 But there are some finer points to this five- to seven-day retreat.
 For starters, you’ll be learning to catch waves from a cast of instructors on Playa Hermosa in Costa Rica.
 Those meals?
 All sourced locally and catered by the resident chef.
 And Yoga Steve makes sure you’re ready for the following day of gnar.
 If it sounds like paradise, it’s because it is.